medhassouna/geotrade/README.md

 ### Features:

 - **View Trading Data**: Visualize price, volatility, and other indicators.
-- **Train Models**: Select a trading pair (e.g., ETH/USD) and train a machine learning model directly from the dashboard.
-The progress bar will show the real-time progress of the training process.
 - **Real-time Updates**: The application updates the trading chart and signals every 10 seconds.

 ## Project Structure